hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-cron-job admin 5 yes

-The function suspends a certain job of the cron scheduler.
+This function suspends a certain job of the cron scheduler.

 *******************************************************************